 I research and develop meaningful interactions with technology.
 I like to design and build proof-of-concepts, language models, and machine learning pipelines.
 My main topic areas are in computational linguistics, criminology, and socio-behavioural economics.

-I am currently managing data technology projects to empower intelligence-led policing at the CFSEU-BC.
-I am also a researcher and postgraduate student at the International CyberCrime Research Centre, where I am writing my thesis on foreign direct investment and illicit financial flows through Canada and the Pacific Rim.
-As teaching staff at the School of Criminology at Simon Fraser University, I administer undergraduate courses in cybercrime, computer forensics, and terrorism.
+I am a researcher and postgraduate student at the International CyberCrime Research Centre, where I am writing my thesis on foreign direct investment and illicit financial flows through Canada and the Pacific Rim.
+As teaching staff at the School of Criminology at Simon Fraser University, I administer undergraduate courses in cybercrime, computer forensics, terrorism, and criminal justice.

-Previously, I worked with Microsoft Research, Systran, and other language technology brands to improve automatic speech recognition and text to speech products.
+Previously, I managed data technology projects to empower intelligence-led policing at the CFSEU-BC and BC RCMP.
+I have worked with Microsoft Research, Systran, and other language technology brands to improve automatic speech recognition and text to speech products.
 I have completed postgraduate studies in international security and intelligence studies at the Cambridge Security Initiative and Department of War Studies, King's College London, translation data analytics at Copenhagen Business School, and computational linguistics and applied phonetics at the Department of Linguistics at Simon Fraser University.
 I have been a visiting scholar in second language acquisition and forensic voice/text comparison at the Australian National University and a research intern in automatic speech recognition at L'Institut de Recherche et Coordination Acoustique/Musique.
 Before that, I studied linguistics and economics at the University of British Columbia.